yaiestura/os_practice/README.md

-Implementing C++ Program during OS Course Syllabus.
+Implementing C++ Program proccessing UNIX file system during OS Course Syllabus.

-#Stat Structure
+## Stat Structure

 In order to fetch some data about type of file, you should use system calls stat(), or fstat().
 Such system calls are declared in these header files: